 Saba Mebrahtu Habte

 Dr Saba Mebrahtu Habte is the interim Program Lead of the Oxfam-Monash Partnership.
-Over the past 25 years, Dr Saba has led the design and implementation of research on nutrition security, gender and social inequity, for some 20 countries in Asia and Africa, with a focus on the most marginalized and vulnerable people.
-She helped build capacities of communities, governments, civil society, academic and research institutes, and development agencies on evidence-based multi-sector nutrition policies and programs, with quality and equity and has over 20 years of development work experience with UNICEF, and has undertaken short-term consultancies with the FAO.
-Prior to joining the partnership, she was the interim Head of Research and Knowledge Translation at Oxfam Australia.
+Over the past 25 years, Dr Saba has led the design and implementation of research on nutrition and food security, gender and social inequity, across 20 countries in Asia and Africa, with a focus on the most marginalized and vulnerable people.
+She helped build capacities of communities, governments, civil society, academic and research institutes, and development agencies on evidence-informed multi-sector nutrition policies and programs, with quality and equity.
+She has over 20 years of professional development work experience with UNICEF, and has undertaken short-term consultancies with the FAO.
+Prior to joining the Partnership, she was the interim Head of Research and Knowledge Translation at Oxfam Australia.
 Saba is a member of the Research for Development Impact (RDI) Network Committee, which consists of NGO and university representatives, to provide support, guidance and direction to the Network’s core objectives and activities.